 A swollen penis can occur due to an allergic reaction or irritation from dirty underwear, different clothing fabrics, lubricants, body washes and condoms.
 In addition to swelling, the irritation may also cause itching, redness or the presence of blisters on the penis.

-What to do: It is important to identify what triggers the allergy and avoid any possible contact with it.
+How to treat: It is important to identify what triggers the allergy and avoid any possible contact with it.
 You are advised to maintain adequate genital hygiene with mild soaps and to use cotton underwear.
 Read more about what can cause penis skin irritation and how to treat it.

 6. Lymphedema